 One of my favorite art forms of all time is costume design.
 When I saw this gal, in her beautiful costume, little did I know that only days later, I would experience the ultimate costumes during the Venetian Carnival in Venice, Italy.
 Click here if you haven’t seen my post and video with the 42 Best Costumes & Masks from Venice Carnevale.

-DIY Tip: Start with a gray shirt and start sewing circles – for days, and days, and days.
+DIY Tip: Start with a gray shirt and start sewing circles – for days, days, and days.
 For the head, begin with a wireframe and paper maché.
-The skirt can be made from a hoop skirt base with fabrics overlaid with fishnet.
+The skirt can be made from a hoop skirt base with fabrics overlaid with a fishnet.
 With enough time and patience, anything is possible.

 7. Gigantic World Map Made of Nail String Art & Colored Paper | Art Basel Miami Beach Art DIY Ideas

 It seems like everyone is obsessed with creating “Nail String Art,” which is nails with some form of string or yarn intertwined to fill in the space of the shape.
 During Art Basel Miami Beach, an artist created a world map of nail string art.
 Each participant who entered the exhibition was requested to add their name, message or hobby, city, state, and country on a tiny slither of colored paper.

 The concept could be replicated for a vacation bible school, team building event, child’s room, office, or interactive space.
 Whatever you do, if you decide to replicate, allow time and patience.
 While the project could be completed on a low budget, time and the cost of clear thumbtacks could be the kicker.
 There are a LOT of thumbtacks.

 For public experiential marketing spaces, I am always on the lookout for new, exciting ideas.
 Can you imagine these sculptures in an outdoor space or pool?
 Yes, weird, but awesome!